pvandervelde/mindvortex/src/posts/2024-02-22-Swerve-drive-motor-limitations.md

 - The behaviour of the motor under load.
 For instance the motor may not be able to reach the desired rotation speed under load.
 - The motor settling time, which is the time it takes the motor to reach the commanded speed.
-- The motor behaves differently when running 'forwards' than it does when running 'backwards'.
-For instance the motor may have a different maximum velocity in the two directions.
+- The behaviour of the motor when running 'forwards' versus when running 'backwards'.
+For instance the motor may have a different maximum velocity in the 'forward' direction than it does in the 'backwards' direction.

 At the moment I will only be looking at the maximum motor velocities and the accelerations.
 These two have a direct effect on the synchronisation between the drive modules.
 The other characteristics will